5 Examples of Unconscious Bias We Take For Granted

 Combating unconscious bias is no easy task.
 After all, it affects our decision-making process in ways we do not easily notice and cannot control.
 Nonetheless, by making these unconscious biases conscious, such as exposing ourselves to more studies and reflecting on our own thoughts and actions, we can reduce the losses precipitated by these stereotypes and create a more inclusive environment that fosters more diverse ideas and provides equal opportunities to both genders, whether that is at work, school, or within our family.

-Vivien Li is a major in Media, Culture and Communication at New York University and is interested in technology and business.
-She is a global storyteller, curious traveler and aspiring foodie.
-Growing up in a bicultural background (Taiwanese and American), she is deeply passionate in learning about cultures across the world.
-Vivien enjoys listening to and voicing ideas of her own and from different people, and hopes to bring positive impact through her work and writing—starting with SheCanCode.
+A recent graduate of New York University, Vivien is a global storyteller, curious traveler and aspiring foodie.
+Growing up with a bicultural background (Taiwanese and American), she is deeply passionate in learning about cultures across the world, and spent 4 semesters studying away: from London, Washington DC to Prague.
+With a major in Media, Culture and Communication and interests in technology and business, Vivien enjoys listening to, sharing, and voicing ideas of her own and from different people, and hopes to bring positive impact through her work and writing—starting with SheCanCode.